-Vibhuthi is an ash that carries high importance in Hinduism and for the followers of Shiva.
+Vibhuthi is ash that carries high importance in Hindu Dharma and for the followers of Shiva.
 It is a symbol of purity, impurity, impermanence, cure, protection, sacrifice and absorption of power.
 It comes from the cremation of bodies, the residue, burning cow dung and offerings made to sacrificial fire.
 The devotees use the sacred ash for different purposes.

 - It is a symbol of Lord Shiva who is detached and abandonment